tillbiskup/evedata/docs/architecture.rst

   There is more information available from the SCML file (and the measurement station/beam line description - but that is generally not available when reading eveH5 files if it is not contained in the SCML).
 This information needs to be mapped to the respective metadata classes (and those classes be extended accordingly).
 This mapping will take place here, as per schema of the functional and technical layers, the ``evefile`` subpackage depends on the ``scan`` subpackage.

+* Non-monotonic position counts in eveH5 datasets

+  Due to the (intrinsic) way the engine handles scans, position counts can be non-monotonic (`#4562 <https://redmine.ahf.ptb.de/issues/4562>`_, `#7722 <https://redmine.ahf.ptb.de/issues/7722>`_).
+However, this will usually be a problem for the analysis.
+Therefore, the sorting logic should be implemented in  the controller layer and called by the facade.

 eveH5 module (resource)
 ~~~~~~~~~~~~~~~~~~~~~~~